 - When sampling from bags, take 5-6 handfuls/scoops of feed.
 After taking the first set of samples, remove feed for the next feeding and take another 5-6 handfuls/scoops.
 Mix all samples together in a bucket and quarter the sample.

 - When sampling from a silo allow silage to ferment for 3 weeks and don’t take a sample from the top 3 feet.
 Run the silo unloader and collect 14 random handfuls/scoops¹.
 Put these samples into a bucket and quarter sample.

 - When sampling from a bunker do not pull handfuls out from the face of the pile.
 This is dangerous.
-Use a facer or loader bucket to remove silage and place into a pile.
-Take 10 handfuls, place the samples into a bucket and quarter.
+Use a facer or loader bucket to remove silage and place it into a pile.
+Take 10 handfuls, place the samples into a bucket, and quarter.

-- When sampling from a TMR there can be a lot of variance.
-When feeding out, take samples from the beginning, middle and end of the bunk.
+- When sampling from a TMR there can be a lot of variances.
+When feeding out, take samples from the beginning, middle, and end of the bunk.
 Taking samples from various parts of the feed bunk is best to get an accurate analysis.
 Mix samples together in the bucket and quarter.

 After the samples are taken and prepared, the next step is to remove as much air as possible before sealing the bag.
 Silages can continue to ferment after a sample is taken.
 If possible it is best to vacuum seal these samples.
 If a sample will not be mailed right away it is okay to freeze the sample unless you are testing for molds and mycotoxins.
 Do not freeze samples for molds and mycotoxin tests.